weiyi-jiang/orientation/README.md

 In this task you are going to work with git, install basic software and packages needed for the analysis

 If you do not have any experience working with command-line interface (on Linux or Mac).
-Please follow this notebook - [handbook](https://github.com/haoyueshuai/lab_tasks/blob/main/sos_meta_script.ipynb) to guild you through this task.
+Please follow this notebook - [handbook](https://github.com/haoyueshuai/lab_tasks/blob/main/sos_meta_script.ipynb), which will to guild you through this task.

 ### Git

 All you need to do here is to clone the git repository for this assignment and work with it using bash.
 You should receive an email notification asking you to join the github repo.
-Please contact Gao if you don't have it.
+Please contact us if you don't have it.

 You should learn about using `git` if you haven't used it before.
 If you are not familiar with `git` please walk through the [handbook](https://github.com/haoyueshuai/lab_tasks/blob/main/sos_meta_script.ipynb) to learn basic git.